TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/CharacterSets/Index.rst

 Charset in frontend (advanced)
 """"""""""""""""""""""""""""""

-The “forceCharset” value will also be used in the frontend automatically.
+The "forceCharset" value will also be used in the frontend automatically.
 But it is possible to change charset settings in TypoScript.
-There are two settings, “config.renderCharset” (don't change unless you know what you are doing) and “config.metaCharset”.
+There are two settings, "config.renderCharset" (don't change unless you know what you are doing) and "config.metaCharset".

 config.metaCharset defines the character set of the HTML output.
-If this is set to another value than renderCharset / forceCharset, all content is converted before output although internally processed in “renderCharset”.
-This is useful for special cases like japanese websites where they like “shift-jis” used for content delivery.
+If this is set to another value than renderCharset / forceCharset, all content is converted before output although internally processed in "renderCharset".
+This is useful for special cases like japanese websites where they like "shift-jis" used for content delivery.

 If config.renderCharset != config.metaCharset there are a few things
 to be aware of:

-- Content from “PHP\_SCRIPT\_EXT” is  *not* converted! (everything else is, including USER\_INT)
+- Content from "PHP\_SCRIPT\_EXT" is  *not* converted! (everything else is, including USER\_INT)

 - GET / POST data  *is* automatically converted from metaCharset to